bqpd/2a-graphs/README.md

 todo
 -----
-- cleanup and comment the javascript
+- cleanup and comment the css
-- make it a meteor app, and show what the last twentyorso people moused over
+- make it a meteor app, and show what the last twentyorso people moused over / searched
  	- should work well with animations?

 notes